Aymen-thabet/Deploying-a-custom-VPC-for-a-multi-tier-web-app-on-AWS./README.md

 ![image](https://github.com/user-attachments/assets/3222d24d-494e-4cfe-9f27-63c4cd03aecb)

-I launched 2 EC2 instances in the private subnets with no public IP, and attached a user data script to download httpd and execute:
+I launched 2 EC2 instances in the private subnets with no public IP, and attached a user data script to download httpd to execute:

 echo " This is server *1* in AWS Region US-EAST-1 in AZ US-EAST-1A " > /var/www/html/index.html for server1